 You'll learn 3D visual design with these experts

-Kevin Henry is an industrial designer, design advocate, and founding member of the product design program at IDSA.
+Kevin Henry is an industrial designer and founding member of the product design program at IDSA.

 Kevin Henry is the founding faculty member for the product design program at IDSA (Industrial Design Society of America).
 IDSA is the voice of the industrial design profession, advancing the quality and positive impact of design.
 Henry also served as the coordinator for ten years.
 He has a MFA in time-based art from the Art Institute of Chicago and an MFA in industrial design from the University of Illinois at Chicago.
 He is a practicing industrial designer and design activist.

-An award-winning author and educator, Deke McClelland is a titan of image editing and graphic design.
+Deke McClelland is an award-winning author, an educator, and a titan of image editing and graphic design.

 Aaron F. Ross is a 3D expert, video producer, author, and teacher.